21 Ways To Decorate Your Wedding Venue With Flowers

-As much as we love pom poms and bunting, flowers are still the number one way to decorate your wedding venue – they can instantly change the feel of a room and you can use them to dress everything from your pews to your cake!
-Take a look at these creative new ideas…
+As much as we love pom poms and bunting, flowers are still the number one way to decorate your wedding venue.
+They will instantly transform the feel of a room and you can use them to dress everything from your pews to your cake!

 Flower centrepieces are nothing new, but more and more brides are coming up with fresh new takes on a floral focal point.
 We love the trend for fresh flowers in decorated jam jars and bottles – it’s perfect for DIY weddings and won’t break the bank!
 You can use coloured ribbon or lace to create a pretty vase out of an old jar, or just use colourful empty food containers if you’re a little DIY-impaired.
 We love the metallic tins used for golden syrup, as they also have a vintage vibe.
 Just be sure to mismatch for a quirky, eclectic look!